Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Introduction

-Focusing on convex \emph{minimization} problems for the moment, significant effort has been devoted to developing first-order methods that are characterized by simplicity of implementation and analytic tractability~\citep{Nesterov-1983-Method, Beck-2009-Fast}.
-In particular, it has been recognized that first-order methods are suitable for solving large-scale machine learning problems where low-accuracy solutions may suffice~\citep{Sra-2012-Optimization, Lan-2020-First}.
-However, second-order methods are known to enjoy superior convergence properties over their first-order counterparts, in both theory and practice for many other problems.
-For instance, the accelerated cubic regularized Newton method~\citep{Nesterov-2008-Accelerating} and accelerated Newton proximal extra-gradient method~\citep{Monteiro-2013-Accelerated} converge at a rate of $O(\epsilon^{-1/3})$ and $\tilde{O}(\epsilon^{-2/7})$ respectively, both exceeding the best possible $O(\epsilon^{-1/2})$ bound for first-order methods~\citep{Nemirovski-1983-Complexity}.
-Optimal second-order methods with the rate of $O(\epsilon^{-2/7})$ were further recently proposed by~\citet{Carmon-2022-Optimal} and~\citet{Kovalev-2022-First}.
-Moreover, first-order methods may perform poorly in ill-conditioned problems and can be sensitive to the parameter choices in real-world applications in which second-order methods are observed to be more robust~\citep{Pilanci-2017-Newton, Roosta-2019-Sub, Berahas-2020-Investigation}.
+Focusing on convex \emph{minimization} problems for the moment, significant effort has been devoted to developing first-order methods that are characterized by simplicity of implementation and analytic tractability~\citep{Nesterov-1983-Method}.
+In particular, it has been recognized that first-order methods are suitable for solving large-scale machine learning problems in which low-accuracy solutions may suffice~\citep{Sra-2012-Optimization, Lan-2020-First}.
+In contrast, second-order methods are known to enjoy superior convergence properties over their first-order counterparts in theory: the accelerated cubic regularized Newton method~\citep{Nesterov-2008-Accelerating} and accelerated Newton proximal extragradient method~\citep{Monteiro-2013-Accelerated} provably converge at a rate of $O(\epsilon^{-1/3})$ and $\tilde{O}(\epsilon^{-2/7})$ respectively, both exceeding the best possible $O(\epsilon^{-1/2})$ bound for first-order methods~\citep{Nemirovski-1983-Complexity}.
+Two optimal second-order methods with the rate of $O(\epsilon^{-2/7})$ have been recently proposed by~\citet{Carmon-2022-Optimal} and~\citet{Kovalev-2022-First}, independently.
+In practice, first-order methods may perform poorly in ill-conditioned problems and are known to be sensitive to the parameter choices in real-world applications in which second-order methods are recognized to be more robust and reliable~\citep{Pilanci-2017-Newton, Roosta-2019-Sub, Berahas-2020-Investigation}.